Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 Many serious knife collectors own at least one of each.
 A common approach: use an SG2 gyuto as your daily workhorse, and keep an Aogami Super blade for when you want that extra level of sharpness and cutting refinement — a Sunday roast, a sushi night, or any time you want to truly enjoy the process.

 Either way, both steels represent the best of Japanese metallurgy.
 The gap between them is smaller than the gap between either of them and a standard Western knife steel.
-You’re choosing between excellent and excellent.
+You’re choosing between excellent and excellent — and that’s a wonderful position to be in as a knife buyer.

 Frequently Asked Questions